geobtaa/harvester-api/README.md

 # Metadata Harvester API Toolkit

-This repository contains the **early framework** for a new, API-driven metadata harvesting toolkit designed to support our evolving metadata infrastructure.
+This repository contains an API-driven metadata harvesting toolkit.

 - Built on **FastAPI** for orchestration
 - Implements a modular **harvesting architecture**